Servings: 6 Total time: 1 hour 45 minutes Difficulty: Intermediate

 Preparation

-1. Prepare the dough: In a small bowl, mix the yeast with 1 teaspoon of sugar and 3 tablespoons of warm milk.
-Let sit for 10 minutes until the yeast foams.
-In a large bowl, mix together the gluten-free flour, remaining sugar, salt and orange zest.
-Add the eggs, orange blossom, melted butter, and activated yeast mixture.
+1. Dough preparation: In a small bowl, combine the yeast with 1 teaspoon of sugar and 3 tablespoons of lukewarm milk.
+Let it sit for 10 minutes until the yeast foams.
+In a large bowl, combine the gluten-free flour, the remaining sugar, salt, and orange zest.
+Add the eggs, orange blossom water, melted butter, and the activated yeast mixture.
 Mix well.
-Knead the dough for about 5 minutes, until you obtain a homogeneous consistency (it will be stickier than traditional bread, this is normal for gluten-free dough).
-Cover the dough with a clean cloth and let it rise for about 1 hour in a warm place, until it doubles in size.
+Knead the dough for about 5 minutes, until it is smooth and elastic (it will be stickier than traditional bread dough, which is normal for gluten-free dough).
+Cover the dough with a clean tea towel and let it rise for about 1 hour in a warm place, until it has doubled in size.

-2. Shaping: After rising, divide the dough into two parts.
-With the first part, form a ball to make the base of the bread.
-With the rest of the dough, form small elongated pieces to create “bones” which you will place in the shape of a cross on the bread.
-Let rise again for 30 to 40 minutes.
+2. Shaping: After rising, divide the dough in half.
+With the first half, form a ball to make the base of the loaf.
+With the remaining dough, form small elongated pieces to create "bones" that you will arrange in a cross shape on the loaf.
+Let it rise again for 30 to 40 minutes.

 4. Brush the bread with the beaten egg yolk to give it a nice golden color.

-5. Bake for 25 to 30 minutes, until the bread is golden brown and cooked inside.
+5. Bake for 25 to 30 minutes, until the bread is golden brown and cooked through.

 6. Finishing: Once the Pan de Muerto is cooked and slightly cooled, brush it with a little melted butter and sprinkle with sugar to obtain a nice sweet crust.